 However, allicin is only released when garlic cloves are crushed or cut.
 So, if you’re growing garlic to repel pests, you’ll need to crush the cloves and spread them around your garden.

 Allicin isn’t the only compound in garlic that can deter insects.
-Garlic also contains sulfur compounds, which are known to repel many common garden pests, including aphids, cabbage worms, and Japanese beetles.
+Garlic keeps bugs away mostly due to the presence of sulfur compounds.
+Sulfer is known to repel many common garden pests, including aphids, cabbage worms, and Japanese beetles.

 However, it’s important to note that not all insects are repelled by garlic.
 However, planting garlic near certain plants that are prone to investigations of Japanese beetles may be a wise move.
 Read my article on growing your own garlic to get started.

 Lemon balm is a lemon-scented herb that is related to mint.
 It has been used for centuries in cooking and medicine.

 Lemon balm is also known to repel some insects, making it a popular choice for gardeners who are looking for an environmentally-friendly way to control pests.

 Some studies have shown that lemon balm essential oil can repel mosquitoes, but more research is needed to determine whether lemon balm is effective against other pests.